kssuraaj28/kssuraaj28.github.io/_posts/2020-01-11-Getting-started.md

 ### Conclusion
 Phew, that was a lot!
 In the next blog, I talk about how life is simple, and so are assemlbers.

+Things to Google:
+* BIOS: Legacy vs UEFI
+* Qemu
+* Hexadecimal, Binary and decimal
+* Von Neumann Model
-Things to Google: BIOS, UEFI, qemu, Hexadecimal, Binary, Von Neumann Model, registers, Program counter/Instruction pointer
+* Registers, Program counter/Instruction pointer
+* Microcontroller, microprocessor
+* I/O ports software and hardware

 Until next time
 Suraaj